 9 Essential Tips for Attending Oktoberfest 2014

-Yes, a few stragglers will take the road less traveled and check out Germany’s smaller version of Octoberfest 2014 come April for Springfest.
-But the real one isn’t until the end of September, and all the Germans will be waiting for this one.
+Yes, a few stragglers in Europe will take the road less traveled and check out Germany’s smaller version of Octoberfest 2014 come April for Springfest.
+But the real one isn’t until the end of September in Munich, and all the Germans will be waiting for this one.

 Submitted by local German bro Marius Kollerer, he lets us in on his top 9 recommendations for “silly Americans studying abroad coming to Oktoberfest”: